 For the greatest change with the fewest changes to your life, incorporate the following:

 - Protein is the most valuable food for repairing and building muscle fibers.
-A variety of animal protein is more useful than a single source; eat 3-4 ounces of animal-based protein at every meal.
+A variety of animal protein is more useful than a single source; eat 3-8 ounces of animal-based protein at every meal.
+The size of your portion depends on YOUR size: petite folks might do fine with 3 ounces, but anyone 5'7" or above would do well with 6-8 ounces!

 - Whey protein powder has been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
 Take 1-1/2 scoops of grass-fed whey protein after a walk or more vigorous workout, daily.